 Bonnie Parker and Clyde Barrow (Faye Dunaway and Warren Beatty) are presented as social drop-outs, alienated from a decayed society.

-They are joined by Clyde’s brother, Buck (Gene Hackman) and his wife, and a driver called C W Moss (Michael J Pollard) as they take to the road and live out of their car, engaging in violent criminal activities across the USA in the 1930s.
+They are joined by Clyde’s brother, Buck (Gene Hackman) and his wife Blanche (Estelle Parsons), and a (fictional) driver called C W Moss (Michael J Pollard in a composite of real Barrow Gang members WD Jones and Henry Methvin) as they take to the road and live out of their car, engaging in violent criminal activities across the USA in the 1930s.

 And the criminal activities (and subsequent retribution) are certainly violent – No gangster film before Bonnie and Clyde had quite so much red in it . . .